 SPOILER ALERT ⚠

-When a book begins with a typo, that’s not a good sign, and Ecstasy’s Fire by Rosalyn Alsobrook begins with one.
-On the back cover of the book, the heroine is identified as Victoria Connors.
+When a book begins with a typo, that’s not a good sign as Ecstasy’s Fire by Rosalyn Alsobrook does.
+On the back blurb, the heroine is identified as Victoria Connors.
 In the book, she’s named VIRGINIA Connors.
 Not a good beginning.